 Visit our homepage for more wallpapers and themes: http://freeaddon.com/

 The Pug is a breed of dog with a wrinkly, short-muzzled face, and curled tail.
-The breed has a fine, glossy coat that comes in a variety of colours, most often fawn or black, and a compact square body with well-developed muscles.
+Pugs have fine-glossy coat that comes in a variety of colours and compact square body with well-developed muscles.
 Pugs are known for being sociable and gentle companion dogs.
-The breed remains popular into the twenty-first century, with some famous celebrity owners.
-A pug was judged Best in Show at the World Dog Show in 2004.
+Pugs remains popular into the twenty-first century, a pug was judged Best in Show at the World Dog Show in 2004.

-As the Pug's popularity spread throughout Europe, it was often known by different names in different countries.
-In France, it was called Carlin; in Spain Dogullo; in Germany Mops; and in Italy, Caganlino.
-Other names: Carlin, Mops, Chinese Pug Dog, Dutch Bulldog, Dutch Mastiff.
+Pugs popularity spread throughout Europe and the Pug was often known by different names in different countries.
+In France, Pug was called Carlin; in Spain Pug was called Dogullo; in Germany Pug was called Mops; and in Italy, Pug was called Caganlino.
+Other Pug's names: Carlin, Mops, Chinese Pug Dog, Dutch Bulldog, Dutch Mastiff.

-Pugs often are described as a lot of dog in a small space.
-These sturdy, compact dogs are a part of the American Kennel Club’s Toy group, and are known as the clowns of the canine world because they have a great sense of humor and like to show off.
+Pugs often are described as a lot of dogs in a small space.
+These sturdy, compact dogs are known as the clowns of the canine world because Pugs have a great sense of humor and like to show off.
 Originally bred to be a lap dog, the Pug thrives on human companionship.

-The Pug's comical face, with deep wrinkles around big, dark eyes and a flat round face, can't help but make you smile.
-It is believed that the Pug's name comes from the Latin word for "fist" because his face resembles a human fist.
+The Pug's comical face (with deep wrinkles around big, dark eyes and a flat round face) makes you smile.
+Pug's name is believed that comes from the Latin word for "fist" because his face resembles a human fist.
 Pugs are clowns at heart, but they carry themselves with dignity.
-Pugs are playful dogs, ready and able for games, but they are also lovers, and must be close to their humans.
-Pugs love to be the center of attention, and are heartsick if ignored.
+Pugs are playful dogs, ready and able for games, but pugs are also lovers, and must be close to their humans.
+Pugs love to be the center of attention, and pugs are heartsick if ignored.
 Pugs are square and thickset, usually weighing no more than 20 pounds.
-Their heads are large and round, with large, round eyes.
-They have deep and distinct wrinkles on their faces.
-Legend has it that the Chinese, who mastered the breeding of this dog, prized these wrinkles because they resembled good luck symbols in their language.
-Especially prized were dogs with wrinkles that seemed to form the letters for the word "prince" in Chinese.
+Pugs' heads are large and round, with large, round eyes.
+Pugs have deep and distinct wrinkles on their faces.
+Legend has it that the Chinese, who mastered the Pug, prized these wrinkles because they resembled good luck symbols in their language.
 The moles on a Pug's cheeks are called "beauty spots."
-His muzzle or mask is black, with a clearly defined "thumb mark" on the forehead and a black trace down the center of the back.
-His ears are smooth, black and velvety.
-He has a characteristic undershot jaw (the lower teeth extend slightly beyond the upper teeth) and a tightly curled tail.
+Pug muzzle or Pug mask is black, with a clearly defined "thumb mark" on the forehead and a black trace down the center of the back.
+Pug's ears are smooth, black and velvety.
+Pug has a characteristic undershot jaw (the lower teeth extend slightly beyond the upper teeth) and a tightly curled tail.
 Personality-wise, Pugs are happy and affectionate, loyal and charming, playful and mischievous.
-They are very intelligent, however, they can be willful, which makes training challenging.
+Pugs are very intelligent, however, pugs can be willful, which makes training challenging.
 While Pugs can be good watchdogs, they aren't inclined to be "yappy," something your neighbors will appreciate.
-If trained and well-socialized, they get along well with other animals and children.
-Because they are a small, quiet breed and are relatively inactive when indoors, they are a good choice for apartment dwellers.
-Due to the flat shape of the Pug's face, he does not do well in extremely hot or cold weather, and should be kept indoors.
-Pugs have a short, double coat, and are known for shedding profusely.
+If trained and well-socialized, pugs get along well with other animals and children.
+Because pugs are a small, quiet breed and are relatively inactive when indoors, pugs are a good choice for apartment dwellers.
+Due to the flat shape of pug's face, the Pug does not do well in extremely hot or cold weather.
+Thus, Pugs should be kept indoors.
+Pugs have a short, double coat.
+Pugs are known for shedding profusely.
 If you live with a Pug, it's a good idea to invest in a quality vacuum cleaner!

-- Pugs can be stubborn and difficult to housebreak.
-Crate training is recommended.
+- Pugs can be stubborn and difficult to housebreak, crate training for your pug is recommended.

-- Pugs can't tolerate high heat and humidity because of a short muzzle (air cools down when it passes through the noses of dogs with longer muzzles before entering the lungs).
+- Pugs can't tolerate high heat and humidity because of a short muzzle.
 When your Pug is outdoors, watch him carefully for signs of overheating.
-Pugs are definitely housedogs and should not be kept outdoors.
+Pugs are definitely housedogs, thus, your pug should not be kept outdoors.

 - Despite their short coats, Pugs shed a lot.

-- Because their eyes are so prominent, Pugs are prone to eye injuries.
+- Because pug eyes are so prominent, Pugs are prone to eye injuries.

-- Pugs are greedy eaters and will overeat if given the chance.
-Since they gain weight easily, they can quickly become obese if food intake isn't monitored carefully.
+- Pugs are greedy eaters, your pug will overeat if given the chance.
+Since Pugs gain weight easily, your pug can quickly become obese if food intake isn't monitored carefully.

-- Pugs need human constant human companion.
-If you own a Pug, expect him to follow you around in the house, sit in your lap, and want to sleep in bed with you.
+- Pugs need constant human companion.
+If you own a Pug, expect your pug to follow you around in the house, sit in your lap, and want to sleep in bed with you.